Election Day 2024: Why both sides feel this is a tipping point for America

 Amid unusually high concern about this election, many voters don’t recognize that people on the other side are also deeply worried.
 And that may be part of the problem.

 Meanwhile, seven hours to the northeast in Michigan, college sophomore Cole Sutherland has been feeling a sense of “doom” about the possibility of Vice President Kamala Harris winning this presidential election, the first in which he is old enough to vote.
-Among other concerns, he sees her and her allies as disregarding guardrails the Founding Fathers carefully put in place.
+Among other concerns, he sees her and her allies as disregarding guardrails that the Founding Fathers carefully put in place.

 “They wanted a place for the people, but they didn’t want direct democracy because that ends up being mob rule, in which one party gets crushed,” says Mr. Sutherland, adding that the founders instead envisioned a representative republic.

 “I think that’s in one of the Federalist papers,” he adds.
-“Hang on, I have it....
+“Hang on, I have it. ...
 It’s in Federalist 10.”
 Within seconds he pulls up James Madison’s treatise on how to strike a balance between majority rule and minority rights, which he recently wrote a paper on for one of his classes at Hillsdale College, ranked third by The Princeton Review for “most conservative students.”

 In Mr. Sutherland’s view, Democrats are misusing and weaponizing the term “democracy” under the guise of preserving it.
 Such rhetoric, he says, “represents a moving away from the American founding that is very dangerous for the country.”
 For example, he mentions the growing push to eliminate the Electoral College, and instead let the popular vote determine presidential elections.